 To further narrow down security, you can also configure the default role for a BlueConic CSM.

-By default, your BlueConic security access level is set to the most secure: CSMs have no access.
-If you would like to give CSMs access, go to BlueConic Settings > General.
-Activate the option that best fits your preference:
+By default, your BlueConic security access level is set to the most secure: CSMs have no access to your BlueConic tenant.
+If you would like to give your CSM team and Support access, go to BlueConic Settings > General.
+Activate the option for BlueConic Support access that best fits your preference: No access, access only for named accounts, or access for all BlueConic support employees.

 Configure access rights for BlueConic Support